Rigby Swift: At the Bar

-Swift's first proper case took place in November 1895 at the High Court of Justice in front of Mr Justice Cave - a case he won, although he felt that he had worked "horribly".
-His work increased over the next two years, and in 1897 he acted as a junior for John Bigham QC, later a High Court Judge.
+Swift's first proper case took place in November 1895 at the High Court in front of Mr Justice Cave - a case he won, although he felt that he had worked "horribly".
+His work increased over the next two years, and in 1897 he acted as a junior for John Bigham QC, later a High Court judge.
 Swift would occasionally appear in court against his father, and the two were noted for deliberately baiting each other.
 By 1899 he was earning 462 guineas in a year, over twelve times what he was earning when he was first called to the Bar.
 His first murder case was in 1899, and although he lost he was commended by the judge (Mr Justice Wills) for the "great taste and propriety" of his final argument.

 On 26 September 1899 his father, Thomas Swift, fell ill on the way home from chambers and died on the bus.
 With Thomas Swift dead, Rigby Swift had to decide what to do with his father's chambers.
 Although it would cause significant financial hardship for Swift and his clerk, he decided to run the chambers himself.
 This soon turned out to be a wise move - many of Thomas Swift's clients chose to stay on with Rigby, and in 1899 he defended the United Alkali Company from a lawsuit resulting from a large explosion at their chemical plant in St Helens.
 In the same year another two barristers joined the chambers, one of whom later became a High Court judge.
 By the end of 1900 Swift had earned over 1000 guineas.
 In 1902 he was earning 2,000 guineas a year, and by 1904 he was earning 3,000.
 By 1909 he was considered the most prestigious junior barrister (a barrister who isn't a Queen's Counsel) in Liverpool.